arkouda.sorting

 array([0, 1, 0, 1])

-arkouda.sorting.sort(pda: arkouda.pdarrayclass.pdarray, algorithm: SortingAlgorithm = SortingAlgorithm.RadixSortLSD) arkouda.pdarrayclass.pdarray[source]
+arkouda.sorting.sort(pda: arkouda.pdarrayclass.pdarray, algorithm: SortingAlgorithm = SortingAlgorithm.RadixSortLSD, axis=-1) arkouda.pdarrayclass.pdarray[source]

 Return a sorted copy of the array.
 Only sorts numeric arrays; for Strings, use argsort.